ihounie/peft/README.md

 PEFT is integrated with Transformers for easy model training and inference, Diffusers for conveniently managing different adapters, and Accelerate for distributed training and inference for really big models.

+I have modified LoRA (`src/peft/tuners/lora`) to implement Low Rank Tensor Adapters (LoRTA).
+It can be found in `src/peft/tuners/lorta` folder.

+Migrating a training script from LoRa to LorTA should be as easy as changing `LoraConfig` by `LorTaConfig` and using `LorTaLayer` (from peft.tuners.lorta) instead of `LoraLayer` (from peft.tuners.lora).

+In so far I have tested it with LLAMA-2-7B on Alpaca, when finetuning all linear modules at each layer ('q_proj', 'k_proj', 'v_proj', 'o_proj'), and roberta-base in GLUE using experiment scripts from the [VeRA paper](https://arxiv.org/abs/2310.11454) openreview submission, found in the folder `instruct` and `glue`.

+Supporting other models and tasks might require updating the `TRANSFORMERS_MODELS_TO_LORTA_QKVO_MAPPING` and `TRANSFORMERS_MODELS_TO_LORTA_TARGET_MODULES_MAPPING` in `src/peft/utils/constants.py`.

 > [!TIP]
 > Visit the [PEFT](https://huggingface.co/PEFT) organization to read about the PEFT methods implemented in the library and to see notebooks demonstrating how to apply these methods to a variety of downstream tasks.
 Click the "Watch repos" button on the organization page to be notified of newly implemented methods and notebooks!

-I also included experiment scripts from the [VeRA paper](https://arxiv.org/abs/2310.11454) openreview submission.
+I included experiment scripts from the [VeRA paper](https://arxiv.org/abs/2310.11454) openreview submission.

 ## Quickstart

-Install PEFT from pip:
+Install PEFT locally:

 ```bash
 pip install -r requirements.txt